Azure/kube-egress-gateway/helm/kube-egress-gateway/README.md

 | `gatewayCNIIpam.imageName` | `kube-egress-gateway-cni-ipam` | Name of gatewayCNI-Ipam image. |
 | `gatewayCNIIpam.imageTag` | | Tag of gatewayCNI-Ipam image. |
 | `gatewayCNIIpam.imagePullPolicy` | `IfNotPresent` | Image pull policy for gatewayCNI-Ipam's image. |

-## cert-manager configurations

-`kube-egress-gateway` relies on `cert-manager` to provide webhook certificate issuance and renewal.
-For configurations to cert-manager itself, please refer to [cert-manager official website](https://cert-manager.io/docs/installation/helm/).
-By default cert-manager subchart is disabled.
-To enable, add `--set cert-manager.enabled=true` in your `helm install` command.
-To deploy cert-manager components in a specific namespace, add `--set cert-manager.namespace=<your desired namespace>` in your `helm install` command.
-The default namespace is `cert-manager`.